 The University sponsors a club level Esports program.
 The program actively recruits throughout the country and also offers tryouts to interested students each semester.
-Marlins compete within the National Association of Collegiate Esports (NACE) along with over 150 other colleges and universities.
+Marlins compete within the National Association of Collegiate Esports (NACE) and the Eastern College Athletic Conference (ECAC) along with over 150 other colleges and universities.
 Practices and competition are hosted in two modern high-ending gaming facilities on campus (Batten Student Center and Beverly Hall).
 For more information on the program, current games, or to contact the Esports staff, please visit www.vwu.edu/esports.